SimranAnand1/Budget-Management-and-Chart-Analyzing-System/README.md

 - Bar Chart will show the budget percentage w.r.t (income+expense)
 - It uses a ring chart to display and indicate the amount of budget left for the month after analyzing and calculating the balance budget from the income earned and the expenditure made.
+It displays the proportion of the monthly expenses with respect to the total budget/income by calculating the balance and displays it visually in the form of a table as well as a Ring Chart.
+It is very useful for an individual to maintain his monthly or daily record of budget so that he will be able to manage his expenses accordingly.
+Data can be easily updated or deleted via buttons that dynamically make it an interactive web application.
+It can also be used for groups or an organization to analyze their business over the month and drives good decisions.